Inference Gateway CLI

 .git/,*.env,.infer/) - Sandbox Controls: Restrict tool operations to allowed directories

-- Domain Whitelisting: Control web fetch access
+- Domain allow-listing: Control web fetch access

 Tool Configuration